 Spadona chicory is available in the late fall and winter months.

-Spadona chicory is also known as Sword chicory, Spadona da Taglio and Lingua di Cane (Dogs Tongue chicory) and botanically classified as Chicorium intybus Spadona.
-Spadona chicory is known as a variety of cutting or lose leaf chicory along with Catalonia chicory.
-Unlike varieties of chicory that are harvested as a head with roots attached Spadona chicory has loose lengthy leaves which are individually harvested in a cutting not de-rooting fashion.
+Spadona chicory is an Italian variety also known as Sword chicory, Spadona da Taglio and in Italy, Cicoria.
+Botanically classified as Cichorium intybus, the word ‘spadona’ comes from the name of a medieval Spanish sword and is a nod to its shape.
+Spadona chicory is known as a cutting variety of chicory.
+Unlike varieties of chicory that are harvested by the head, Spadona chicory has lengthy, loose leaves that are harvested individually.

-Spadona chicory can be utilized in both its raw and cooked form.
+Spadona chicory can be used in both its raw and cooked form.
 Its leaves are tender enough for salads, their bitter flavor marrying well in mixes containing milder, sweeter greens and herbs.
 Leaves can be sautéed or boiled into soups, stews and sauces.
 Blanching leaves before using will slightly mellow their bitter bite.
-Pair with salty and sweet ingredients such as pomegranate seeds, citrus, olive oil, balsamic vinegar, persimmon, cream based sauces and dressings, toasted pecans, bacon and robust cheeses.
-Leaves of Spadona will keep best wrapped in plastic and refrigerated, use within one week.
+Pair with salty and sweet ingredients such as pomegranate seeds, citrus, olive oil, balsamic vinegar, persimmon, cream-based sauces and dressings, toasted pecans, bacon and robust cheeses.
+Spadona chicory keeps best when wrapped in plastic, refrigerated, and used within one week.

 Spadona chicory and other loose-leaf chicory varieties are very popular in Europe and mostly with home growers.
 The bitter, leafy greens appear on menus in the form of salads, sautéed or braised greens, and in sauces.
 Spadona chicory is considered an old-world mainstay of poor-man’s cooking or ‘cucina povera’.